Slow Cooker Tandoori Chicken

 anyway, let’s back back to food!

-The tandoori marinade consists of yogurt, lemon juice and 9 spices.
+The tandoori marinade consists of yoghurt, lemon juice and 9 spices.
 (11 if you want bright red-Harissa and Tumeric) As these aren’t essential I will just add them as a note on the bottom of the recipe.

 In an ideal world I would say leave this marinating overnight, and use chicken thighs!
 I have used chicken breast because it was on discount and am thrifty/ tight.